Admission to the DVM Program

 - verify all application materials are submitted correctly and on time

-Whether you’re a student, advisor, pre-applicant, or just someone interested in the profession of veterinary medicine, The Pre-Vet Advisor, created by the Association of American Veterinary Medical Colleges (AAVMC), offers helpful information.
-Previous newsletter issues provide useful data, information and profiles.
+Whether you’re a student, advisor, pre-applicant, or just someone interested in the profession of veterinary medicine, the Association of American Veterinary Medical Colleges (AAVMC), offers helpful information.

 The University complies with all Federal and State statutes regarding nondiscrimination.
 While applications for nonresidents are accepted, distinct admission priority is given to residents of North Carolina.
 To determine if you qualify, or what it takes to qualify, as a resident of North Carolina read the information here.

-All prospective clinical students from St. George’s, St. Matthew’s or Ross, please read this information.
+Prospective clinical students from St. George’s or Ross, please read this information.

 Pre-veterinary students can pursue any undergraduate major they choose, and the required pre-professional courses can be obtained through the curricula of a number of fields of study.
 An undergraduate degree, however, is not required for admission.
 “Pre-vet” is not a major; it is a track that can be chosen within a major.
 Popular majors for pre-professional students include animal science, poultry science, zoology, biology, biochemistry, and microbiology.
 Applicants must only complete prerequisite courses to fulfill academic admission requirements.